Merci-chao/userChrome.js/README.md

    <p>There is no difference among them for applying this script, so simply choose your preferred one.
 If you have no preference, you can try <em>MrOtherGuy/fx-autoconfig</em>, which provides an <a href="https://github.com/MrOtherGuy/fx-autoconfig/commit/8453c45dc67496864aeb593dabb8d991a5785989">update-checking feature</a>, or follow the instructions in the <a href="https://onemen.github.io/tabmixplus-docs/other/installation/#install-firefox-scripts"><em>Tab Mix Plus - Docs</em></a> to install the <em>Firefox Scripts</em>.</p>
    <p><image src="https://raw.githubusercontent.com/Merci-chao/userChrome.js/refs/heads/main/screenshots/installscriptloader.png"></p>
    <p>⛔ Do not install <em>Tab Mix Plus</em> as it will cause conflict.</p>
+   <p>🚨 It is very common for script loaders to stop working after a Firefox update.
+Please check the pages above for the new version of your script loader if this happens.</p>

 2. Restart Firefox and check whether the script loader is running correctly if you are using:
    <table>